gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 state from within the isolation domain in which the closure is defined.
 We would like to loosen these rules.
 The way that we do this is that:

-* A `nonisolated` non-Sendable closure can be transferred into another isolation domain if the closure's region is never used again within the closure's defining context:
+* A nonisolated non-`Sendable` closure can be transferred into another isolation domain if the closure's region is never used again within the closure's defining context:

   ```swift
   extension MyActor {